frostbone25/TelltaleLuaScriptingDocumentation/LuaFunctions.md

 - *SoundData*: 1st Parameter
 - *number*: 2nd Parameter ***(optional)***
 - *number*: 3rd Parameter ***(optional)***
-- Returns nothing
+- No returned value

 # B

 ### *boolean* BeginOffersEnumeration()
 - Returns a boolean
+- This function does nothing

 ### *boolean* BeginPurchaseEpisode()
 - Returns a boolean
+- This function does nothing

 ### *boolean* BeginUpdateEpisodes()
 - Returns a boolean
+- This function does nothing

 ### *Symbol* Base64ToSymbol(*string*)
 - *string*: 1st Parameter
-- Returns a Symbol
+- Returns a Symbol, if string length is not equal to 8 it will return nil

 ### *ResourceBundle* BundleCreateResource(*ResourceBundle*, *string*)
+- *ResourceBundle*: 1st Parameter
 - *string*: 2nd Parameter
 - Returns a ResourceBundle

 ### *boolean* BundleRemoveResource(*ResourceBundle*, *Symbol*)
+- *ResourceBundle*: 1st Parameter
+- *Symbol*: 2nd Parameter (Note: Symbol is a string)
 - Returns a boolean

 ### *ResourceBundle* BundleGetResource(*ResourceBundle*, *Symbol*)
+- *ResourceBundle*: 1st Parameter
+ *Symbol*: 2nd Parameter (Note: Symbol is a string)
 - Returns a ResourceBundle

 ### *ResourceBundle[]* BundleGetResources(*ResourceBundle*, *Symbol*)
+- *ResourceBundle*: 1st Parameter
+ *Symbol*: 2nd Parameter (Note: Symbol is a string) ***(optional)***
 - Returns a ResourceBundle Array

 ### *void* BreakIntoDebugger()
+- No returned value
-- Returns nothing
+- This function does nothing

 # C

 ### *boolean* CheckEDATKey(*string*)
-- *string*: 2nd Parameter
+- *string*: 1st Parameter
 - Returns a boolean

 ### *void* CSISendTracking(*string*, *string*, *boolean*)
 - *string*: 1st Parameter
 - *string*: 2nd Parameter
 - *boolean*: 3rd Parameter
-- Returns nothing
+- No returned value

 ### *void* ConsoleSetVerbosity(*number*)
-- *number*: 1st Parameter
+- *number*: 1st Parameter, this expects a signed integer number
-- Returns nothing
+- No returned value

 ### *void* ConsoleSetChannel(*number*, *boolean*)
-- *number*: 1st Parameter
+- *number*: 1st Parameter, this expects a signed integer number
 - *boolean*: 2nd Parameter
-- Returns nothing
+- No returned value

 ### *Color* Color(*number*, *number*, *number*, *number*)
-- *number*: 1st Parameter
+- *number*: 1st Parameter, Float Value, Red Channel
-- *number*: 2nd Parameter
+- *number*: 2nd Parameter, Float Value, Green Channel
-- *number*: 3rd Parameter
+- *number*: 3rd Parameter, Float Value, Blue Channel
-- *number*: 4th Parameter
+- *number*: 4th Parameter, Float Value, Alpha Channel ***(optional)***
+- Returns a Color object.

 ### *void* CanActivateSystemHUD()
+- No returned value
-- Returns nothing
+- This function does nothing

 ### *Symbol* CRCToSymbol(*string*)
 - *string*: 1st Parameter
+- Returns a *Symbol* object (which is a lua string)

 ### *void* CriticalError(*string*)
 - *string*: 1st Parameter
-- Returns nothing
+- No returned value

 ### *void* ControllerPlay(*PlaybackController*)
+- *PlaybackController*: 1st Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerPause(*PlaybackController*)
+- *PlaybackController*: 1st Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerStop(*PlaybackController*)
+- *PlaybackController*: 1st Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerWait(*PlaybackController*)
-- Returns nothing
+- *PlaybackController*: 1st Parameter
+- No returned value

 ### *void* ControllerFadeIn(*PlaybackController*, *number*, *boolean*)
+- *PlaybackController*: 1st Parameter
-- *number*: 2nd Parameter
+- *number*: 2nd Parameter, Float Value
-- *boolean*: 3rd Parameter
+- *boolean*: 3rd Parameter ***(optional)***
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerFadeOut(*PlaybackController*, *number*, *boolean*)
+- *PlaybackController*: 1st Parameter
-- *number*: 2nd Parameter
+- *number*: 2nd Parameter, Float Value
-- *boolean*: 3rd Parameter
+- *boolean*: 3rd Parameter ***(optional)***
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerFadeTo(*PlaybackController*, *number*, *number*, *boolean*)
+- *PlaybackController*: 1st Parameter
-- *number*: 2nd Parameter
+- *number*: 2nd Parameter, Float Value
-- *number*: 3rd Parameter
+- *number*: 3rd Parameter, Float Value
-- *boolean*: 4th Parameter
+- *boolean*: 4th Parameter ***(optional)***
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerSetTimeScale(*PlaybackController*, *number*)
+- *PlaybackController*: 1st Parameter
-- *number*: 2nd Parameter
+- *number*: 2nd Parameter, Float Value
-- Returns nothing
+- No returned value

 ### *number* ControllerGetTimeScale(*PlaybackController*)
+- *PlaybackController*: 1st Parameter
-- Returns a number
+- Returns a number, Float Value

 ### *void* ControllerKill(*PlaybackController*)
+- *PlaybackController*: 1st Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *number* ControllerGetLength(*PlaybackController*)
+- *PlaybackController*: 1st Parameter
-- Returns a number
+- Returns a number, if PlaybackController is nil then this function returns nil.

 ### *void* ControllerSetLength(*PlaybackController*, *number*)
+- *PlaybackController*: 1st Parameter
-- *number*: 2nd Parameter
+- *number*: 2nd Parameter, Float Value
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *boolean* ControllerIsPlaying(*PlaybackController*)
+- *PlaybackController*: 1st Parameter
 - Returns a boolean

 ### *boolean* ControllerIsPaused(*PlaybackController*)
+- *PlaybackController*: 1st Parameter
 - Returns a boolean

 ### *void* ControllerSetVolume(*PlaybackController*, *number*)
+- *PlaybackController*: 1st Parameter
 - *number*: 2nd Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerSetSoundVolume(*PlaybackController*, *number*)
+- *PlaybackController*: 1st Parameter
 - *number*: 2nd Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerSetLooping(*PlaybackController*, *boolean*)
+- *PlaybackController*: 1st Parameter
 - *boolean*: 2nd Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerSetMirrored(*PlaybackController*, *boolean*)
+- *PlaybackController*: 1st Parameter
 - *boolean*: 2nd Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerSetEndPause(*PlaybackController*, *boolean*)
+- *PlaybackController*: 1st Parameter
 - *boolean*: 2nd Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerSetBeginPause(*PlaybackController*, *boolean*)
+- *PlaybackController*: 1st Parameter
 - *boolean*: 2nd Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *number* ControllerGetTime(*PlaybackController*)
+- *PlaybackController*: 1st Parameter
-- Returns a number
+- Returns a number, will return 0.0 if PlaybackController is nil.

 ### *void* ControllerSetTime(*PlaybackController*, *number*)
+- *PlaybackController*: 1st Parameter
 - *number*: 2nd Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerSetTimePercent(*PlaybackController*, *number*)
+- *PlaybackController*: 1st Parameter
 - *number*: 2nd Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *number* ControllerGetContribution(*PlaybackController*)
+- *PlaybackController*: 1st Parameter
-- Returns a number
+- Returns a number, will return 0.0 if PlaybackController is nil.

 ### *void* ControllerSetContribution(*PlaybackController*, *number*)
+- *PlaybackController*: 1st Parameter
 - *number*: 2nd Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerDisableTimeSync(*PlaybackController*, *boolean*)
+- *PlaybackController*: 1st Parameter
 - *boolean*: 2nd Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerSetVoice(*PlaybackController*, *boolean*)
+- *PlaybackController*: 1st Parameter
 - *boolean*: 2nd Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerSetMusic(*PlaybackController*, *boolean*)
+- *PlaybackController*: 1st Parameter
 - *boolean*: 2nd Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerSetAmbient(*PlaybackController*, *boolean*)
+- *PlaybackController*: 1st Parameter
 - *boolean*: 2nd Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerSetLanguage(*PlaybackController*, *boolean*)
+- *PlaybackController*: 1st Parameter
 - *boolean*: 2nd Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerSetName(*PlaybackController*, *string*)
+- *PlaybackController*: 1st Parameter
 - *string*: 2nd Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *PlaybackController* ControllerFind(*string*)
 - *string*: 1st Parameter
-- Returns a PlaybackController
+- Returns a PlaybackController, if one can't be found then it will return nil.

 ### *void* ControllerDrift(*PlaybackController*, *boolean*)
+- *PlaybackController*: 1st Parameter
 - *boolean*: 2nd Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *void* ControllerSetPriority(*PlaybackController*, *number*)
+- *PlaybackController*: 1st Parameter
-- *number*: 2nd Parameter
+- *number*: 2nd Parameter, this expects a signed integer number
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *number* ControllerGetPriority(*PlaybackController*)
+- *PlaybackController*: 1st Parameter
-- Returns a number
+- Returns a number, if PlaybackController is nil it will return nil.

 ### *void* ControllerSetScene(*PlaybackController*, *SceneObject*)
+- *PlaybackController*: 1st Parameter
+- No returned value
-- Returns nothing
+- This function does nothing if the PlaybackController is nil.

 ### *Chore* ControllerGetChore(*PlaybackController*)
+- *PlaybackController*: 1st Parameter
-- Returns a Chore
+- Returns a Chore, if there is no Chore or PlaybackController it will return nil.

 ### *PlaybackController* ControllerGetParent(*PlaybackController*, *boolean*)
+- *PlaybackController*: 1st Parameter
-- *boolean*: 2nd Parameter
+- *boolean*: 2nd Parameter ***(optional)***
-- Returns a PlaybackController
+- Returns a PlaybackController, if there is no PlaybackController it will return nil, if there is no parent PlayerController found it will return nil.

 ### *boolean* Create(*string*)
 - *string*: 1st Parameter
 - Returns a boolean

 ### *void* CacheSaveGameImage()
+- No returned value
-- Returns nothing
+- This function does nothing

 ### *void* CameraActivate(*AgentObject*)
 - *AgentObject*: 1st Parameter
-- Returns nothing
+- No returned value

 ### *Vector3* CameraGetScreenPosFromWorldPos(*AgentObject*, *Vector3*)
 - *AgentObject*: 1st Parameter
 - *Vector3*: 2nd Parameter
-- Returns a Vector3
+- Returns a Vector3, will return nil if there is no AgentObject

 ### *void* CameraPush(*AgentObject*)
 - *AgentObject*: 1st Parameter
-- Returns nothing
+- No returned value
+- This function does nothing if there is no Camera on AgentObject.

 ### *void* CameraPop(*AgentObject*)
 - *AgentObject*: 1st Parameter
-- Returns nothing
+- No returned value
+- This function does nothing if there is no Camera on AgentObject.

 ### *void* CameraSettle(*AgentObject*, *boolean*)
 - *AgentObject*: 1st Parameter
 - *boolean*: 2nd Parameter
-- Returns nothing
+- No returned value
+- This function does nothing if AgentObject is nil, or if there is no NavCam on AgentObject.

 ### *number* CameraGetFOV(*AgentObject*)
 - Returns a number